Images of Nature - Instruction - Workshops

-Since the National Monument is part of the White Sands Missile Test Range, abutting Holloman Air Force Base, the National Monument as well as the highway between Alamogordo and Las Cruses can be closed during tests.
+Since the National Park is part of the White Sands Missile Test Range, abutting Holloman Air Force Base, the National Park as well as the highway between Alamogordo and Las Cruses can be closed during tests.
 Notification of closures comes only a short time before the actual activity.
-The Monument website https://www.nps.gov/whsa/index.htm and their Facebook page are the best resources for closure information.
+The Park website https://www.nps.gov/whsa/index.htm and their Facebook page are the best resources for closure information.

 The proximity of the Air Base means that the Monument must maintain strict opening and closing hours.
 White Sands is open every day except Christmas at 7:00 AM (except when closed for missile tests.

 Later in the day, as the sun goes lower in the west, opportunities for shadows and incredible color present themselves.
 Just before sunset the colors on the dunes and the mountains to the east really warm up.
 Refer to the logistics section on closure times.

 Late in the day is also a time to take advantage of the human presence to create fun images.

 White Sands dune field from the lookout east of Alamogordo

 The only access into the Park is via Dune Drive.
 This road starts at the Park entrance and visitor center, off U.S. Highway 70.
 The first few miles are paved.
 After the Interdune Boardwalk turnout (about four miles in) the road is hardpacked gypsum sand but is suitable for passenger cars.
 (The gypsum packs down quite firmly as the water table is only a few inches down.
 This make driving on the compacted roads as well as walking on the dunes easy, not like a sand beach.)
 The two-way road continues for another two miles before the beginning of a loop road.
 Most of the pullout parking areas in the monument are along the loop road.